MarinHure/Blob_Detectron/README.md

 Params:

     - positions: A dictionary containing the positions (x, y) of each node.
-    - linkPositions: A dictionary containing the positions (x, y) of each link.
+    - positionLiens: A dictionary containing the positions (x, y) of each link.
     - seuil: The threshold for link detection.
     - marge: A margin for positioning the link.

 Returns:

-    - finalLinksList: A list of detected links between two nodes, composed of node tuples.
+    - listeLiensFinal: A list of detected links between two nodes, composed of node tuples.

 A double loop iterates through the node list, draws a line between each pair of nodes, and then goes through the link list.
 It calculates the distance between the link and the line, considering the link present between two nodes if the distance is less than the "threshold".